 How can you know if something someone says or does is 100 percent racist?
 Acts of racism aren’t always clear; but being able to recognise them in their many forms and act accordingly is a social responsibility we all share, according to Polykala, a leadership development organisation that specialises in anti-discrimination.
-Take their quiz below to test yourself on what you know about racism.

 Most people recognise racism when it involves abusive, intimidating behaviour, but it can also be subtle or unintended, such as so called joking, name-calling, or social exclusion.

 A comment or action may not be intended as malicious or hurtful, but this doesn’t change the impact felt by the victim.
 Imagine you’re passing a football with a friend and accidentally hit them in the face.
 You didn’t mean to hurt them, but nevertheless the impact might leave your friend with a bleeding nose.